kyma-project/kyma/docs/application-connector/docs/004-architecture-application-connector.md

 The controller listens for creating or deleting the RemoteEnvironment Custom Resources and acts accordingly, either provisioning or de-provisioning an instance of Proxy Service and Event Service for every Custom Resource.

->**NOTE:** Every RemoteEnvironment Custom Resource constitutes a single RE to which you can connect an external solution.
+>**NOTE:** Every RemoteEnvironment Custom Resource corresponds to a single RE to which you can connect an external solution.

 ## Proxy Service